kristinemlarson/gnssrefl/tests/use_cases/use_lorg.md

 It recorded only GPS frequencies during its operation.

-LORG is an example station on the [GNSS-IR web app.](https://gnss-reflections.org/fancy6?example=lorg) Please note that the app will be analyzing data in real-time, so it will take 5-10 seconds.
+LORG is an example station on the [GNSS-IR web app.](https://gnss-reflections.org/fancy6?example=lorg)

 There are no significant topographic features near the station, so it is recommended to use default values for the elevation mask.
 An azimuth mask is not required.